Jimbo5289/cv-builder-2/README.md

 # CV Builder

-A modern web application for creating, editing, downloading, and printing professional CVs with customizable templates.
+A modern web application for creating, editing, downloading, and printing professional CVs with customizable templates, CV analysis, and LinkedIn profile optimization.

 ## Key Features